Outdoor Kitchen Barbeque Grill Safety

 ANSWER:

-You should purchase a grill that includes an insulating jacket to protect the wood outdoor kitchen framing from heat and then use tile or metal sheeting to cover any other exposed, flammable surfaces above or to the sides of the outdoor barbeque grill.
+In addition, use granite, porcelain or ceramic tile or metal sheeting to cover any other exposed, flammable surfaces above, behind or to the sides of the barbecue.

 Return to Outdoor Kitchen Questions & Answers.